-Natural gas is not an essential service.~~5.
+Natural gas is not an essential service.
 However, PSE serves natural gas to many customers in North Bend that find that fuel essential for their space and water heat.
-The UTC requires PSE to maintain and serve natural gas as long as a demand remains, and, therefore, is not mandated to serve.~~ Extension of service is based on request and the results of a market analysis to determine if revenues from an extension will offset the cost of construction.
+The UTC requires PSE to maintain and serve natural gas as long as a demand remains.
+Extension of service is based on request and the results of a market analysis to determine if revenues from an extension will offset the cost of construction.